-- 1. General Assistance, now Disability Lifeline, medical evidence rule changes took effect: - a.
-Diagnoses of impairments based on examinations performed within 12 months of the application were now accepted. - b.
-Rules clarified that the Department could use only diagnoses of impairments that were independent of abstinence," to determine incapacity. - c.
+The following Disability Lifeline medical evidence rule changes took effect: May 2010 Diagnoses of impairments based on examinations performed within 12 months of the application were now accepted. b.
+Rules clarified that the Department could use only diagnoses of impairments that were independent of addiction or chemical dependency, defined as "expected to persist after 90 days of abstinence," to determine incapacity. c.
 A medical evidence request letter for physical impairments (Form 14-150) was revised to support these changes.

-- 1. The WorkFirst procedures for approving deferrals and exemptions for WorkFirst parents who were needed in the home to care for children and adult relatives with physical, mental or emotional disorders were changed: - a.
-The changes limited Children with Special Needs Public Health Nurse evaluations to an initial evaluation unless a supervisor approved a follow-up evaluation. - b.
+April 2010 The WorkFirst procedures for approving deferrals and exemptions for WorkFirst parents who were needed in the home to care for children and adult relatives with physical, mental or emotional disorders were changed: a.
+The changes limited Children with Special Needs Public Health Nurse evaluations to an initial evaluation unless a supervisor approved a follow-up evaluation. b.
 Two Public Health Nurse Evaluation forms were condensed and consolidated into a new DSHS 10-255, Special Needs Evaluation and Engagement Recommendations form.
-The revised form focused on the child's care requirements, the parent's ability to participate, and how long the parent was expected to be needed in the home to care for the child. - c.
-The changes eliminated the case staffing and set new criteria for approving ZB and ZC exemptions.

-- 1. Effective March 29, 2010 the State legislature enacted E2SHB 2782 which replaced the General Assistance (GA) program with the Disability Lifeline (DL) program.
-Major changes to the program included: - a. adding time limits of 24 months out of 60 months, effective September 1, 2010 through June 13, 2013; - b. adding participation in a chemical dependency treatment or vocational rehabilitation services as conditions of eligibility; - c. creating a housing voucher program that would be administered by the Department of Commerce; - d. developing and using a new assessment tool which was to be used to determine whether Division of Vocational Rehabilitation programs could assist Disability Lifeline recipients in returning to work; - e. requiring the Department, as part of the application process, to ask if the applicant had ever served in the U.S. military.
-If yes, the Department must then confer with the State of federal Department of Veterans Affairs or contracted veteran's affairs service officer to determine whether the applicant might be eligible for any benefits or programs offered to veterans; and - f. requiring the Department to contract with a managed health care system or other qualified entity to operate a project aimed at screening and quickly transitioning individuals with a disability who are likely to qualify for federal disability benefits into the Disability Lifeline Expedited Programs, known as GA-X. The pilot began in King, Pierce and Spokane counties July 1, 2010 and expanded statewide October 1, 2011.
+The revised form focused on the child's care requirements, the parent's ability to participate, and how long the parent was expected to be needed in the home to care for the child.
+The changes eliminated the case staffing and set new criteria for approving disability-related exemptions.
+March 2010 Effective March 29, 2010, the State Legislature enacted E2SHB 2782, which eliminated the General Assistance (GA) program and created the Disability Lifeline (DL) program.
+Major characteristics of the new DL program are: a.
+Time limits of 24 months out of 60 months, effective September 1, 2010 through June 13, 2013; b.
+Participation in a chemical dependency treatment or vocational rehabilitation services as conditions of eligibility; c.
+Creation of a housing voucher program administered by the Department of Commerce: d.
+Develop and use a new assessment tool to determine whether Division of Vocational Rehabilitation programs could assist Disability Lifeline recipients in returning to work; Require the Department, during the application process, to ask if the applicant had ever served in the U.S. military.
+If yes, the Department must confer with the State of federal Department of Veterans Affairs or contracted veteran's affairs service officer to determine whether the applicant might be eligible for any benefits or programs offered to veterans; and Requires the Department to contract with a managed health care system or other qualified entity to operate a project aimed at quickly transitioning individuals with a disability who are likely to qualify for federal disability benefits into the Disability Lifeline Expedited Program, extending what was previously known as the GA-X program.
+The pilot began in King, Pierce and Spokane counties July 1, 2010 with a mandate to expand statewide by October 1, 2011.